Vamshi6665/vamshi6665/README.md

-## Hi Github Users, I'm Vamshi Krishna, and I'm a master's student at Northwest Missouri State University.I've previously worked for DXC Technologies.
-Geetanjali College of Engineering and Technology is where I earned my bachelor's degree in mechanical engineering. 👋
+## Hi Github Users, I'm Vamshi Krishna 👋
+#### I'm a master's student at Northwest Missouri State University.I've previously worked for DXC Technologies.
+Geetanjali College of Engineering and Technology is where I earned my bachelor's degree in mechanical engineering

 <!--
 **Vamshi6665/vamshi6665** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.